F5Networks/k8s-bigip-ctlr/docs/config_examples/multicluster/README.md

 CIS supports distribution of traffic across clusters as per the ratio configured for each cluster in the extended ConfigMap.<br>
 It works even along with A/B where different weights are defined for each service.
 In such a case the ratio of traffic distribution is computed taking into consideration both the service weights and cluster ratio.<br>
-However, the ratio of clusters that don't host any services linked to the concerned route are not taken into consideration while computing the final ratio.<br>
+However, the ratio of the clusters those haven't hosted any services linked to the concerned route are not taken into consideration while computing the final ratio.<br>
-**Note:** Cluster wise ratio for traffic distribution is supported in HA as well as standalone cluster setup.
+**Note:** Cluster wise ratio for traffic distribution is supported in HA as well as non-HA CIS environment.

 ## Known issues
 * Multi-Cluster feature doesn't work with CIS running in cluster mode, as of this time.